-$L_z$ symmetry For cylindrically symmetrical systems, the $L_z$ (z-component of orbital angular momentum) operator commutes with the Hamiltonian, and this can be a convenient symmetry to conserve. $L_z$ is measured in units of $\hbar$ .
-Normal FCIDUMP files do not contain orbitals which are eigenfunctions of the $L_z$ operator, so they must be transformed using post-processing.
+L_z symmetry For cylindrically symmetrical systems, the L_z (z-component of orbital angular momentum) operator commutes with the Hamiltonian, and this can be a convenient symmetry to conserve.
+L_z is measured in units of \hbar .
+Normal FCIDUMP files do not contain orbitals which are eigenfunctions of the L_z operator, so they must be transformed using post-processing.
 The TransLz script from the NECI project can be used for this purpose.
 The FCIDUMP file header format has been modified to include additional parameters: SYML, and SYMLZ which have a list of values, one for each orbital.

 SYML gives the magnitude of L for the orbital if known (or -20 if not) but is not used.

-SYMLZ give the eigenvalue of $L_z$ (the $m_l$ value).
-Orbitals with defined values of $L_z$ are likely to be complex-valued, but luckily the integrals involving them are not, so although the FCIDUMP file must be translated, it still retains the same format (see comments in src/read\in.F90 and src/molecular\integrals.F90 for details if you wish to create FCIDUMP files by other means).
+SYMLZ give the eigenvalue of L_z (the m_l value).
+Orbitals with defined values of L_z are likely to be complex-valued, but luckily the integrals involving them are not, so although the FCIDUMP file must be translated, it still retains the same format (see comments in src/read_in.F90, src/molecular_integrals.F90 and FCIDUMP format for details if you wish to create FCIDUMP files by other means).

-Warning: These transformed integral files require you to enforce $L_z$ symmetry and will produce incorrect results if you do not.
+Warning: These transformed integral files require you to enforce L_z symmetry and will produce incorrect results if you do not.